Mandi-Lekalakala/jobify-chatbox-generator/README.md

 - Learn how to guide AI output using prompts and context
 - Handle user interactions without page reloads

+---

 ## Current Limitations

 - Generates simple CVs and cover letters only
 - No user accounts or backend storage
 - API key is used client-side (for learning purposes)
+- Currently optimised for desktop only

+---

 ## Future Improvements